VasasA/simple_ldap/simple_ldap_user/README.txt

 This module allows authentication to the LDAP directory configured in the Simple LDAP module.
-It also provides synchronization services both to and from LDAP and Drupal.
-It supports mapping LDAP attributes to Drupal user object fields (both native, and using Field API).
+It also provides synchronization services both to and from LDAP and Backdrop.
+It supports mapping LDAP attributes to Backdrop user object fields (both native, and using Field API).

 Configuration